peterbat1/cmGDM_Worked_Examples/README.md

 ## Suggested use

-I recommend downloading this repository as a ZIP archive and placing the expoanded material into a convenient folder on your computer.
+I recommend downloading this repository as a ZIP archive and placing the expanded material into a convenient folder on your computer.

 For those unfamiliar with the GitHub repository system, please click on the green **Code** button at the top right of the main page.
 In the pull-down dialog, select "Download ZIP".
-After downloading, you can use the tools of your operating system to movinig the zip-file to an appropriate location and unpack it.
+After downloading, you can use the tools of your operating system to moving the zip-file to an appropriate location and unpack it.

 Thanks,